Meet your Success Coaches

 Success Tip: Ask questions.
 Set a goal to ask at least one question a day.
 It can be a question for your teacher, an academic advisor, or someone in your learning community.
 You’ll learn so much just by asking.

-My name is Amy Sanderson and this is my second year as a Success Coach at Lane Community College.
+My name is Amy Sanderson and this is my third year as a Success Coach at Lane Community College.
 I am also a part-time student at Portland State University where I'm pursuing a Master's of Social Work degree.
 My academic career started at North Idaho Community College in Coeur d'Alene where I studied theater, film and music.
 I went on to work in the film industry for over a decade and then taught media arts full-time at a high school in New Orleans.
 One of my favorite memories of that time was producing and coordinating student work for our annual film festival.
 I continue to collaborate on documentary films especially, recently helping to produce a feature on cultures of the Amazon river basin.
 Otherwise, I'm outside every chance I get to camp, explore or hike a new trail.

 Success Tip: There are many different ways to get organized in college with demanding schedules, assignments, employment and life demands.
 Use something that works for you and if it is not working, try something else!
 Just be consistent about your method, whether a planner or calendar, so you develop the habit.
 In the evenings I make a to-do list on scratch paper or post-its before each day, putting items in their order of importance.
 I then take that list and find specific time blocks for each in my planner.
 The routine is actually calming, especially for those of us who feel overwhelmed or stressed out when having so much to do in our busy modern lives.